F-Haferkorn/ogis-cxxloop-examples/README.md

 This GITHUB-REPO is a testbed for a special kind of Modern C++ CORE LANGUAGE  extension.

 ## Motivation ##
-Herein I present a testbed for the  COMPOUND statement et al  related to ITERATION.
+Herein I present the  loop() - COMPOUNDs  related to ITERATION
   - loop(N, ...){}
   - typed_loop(type, N, ...)
   - named_loop_up(id, N, ...){}
   - named_loop_down(id, N,  ..){}

-with optional opt-opration expressions.
+With optional opt-opration expressions.
 N should be of integral type.
+These new COMPOUNDs can be easily imlemented via the cpp-preprocessor.

 ### Example:  matrix_copy with stride ###
 	template<typename TPtr, typename TRowSize, typename TColSize, typename TStrideSize >